Attorney for Election Crimes and Voter Fraud Offenses

 Attorney for Election Laws Crimes and Defenses

 For alleged criminal activities, the county prosecutor is responsible for charging and prosecuting state election law crimes.
 County prosecutors rely upon local law enforcement to investigate and prepare a report.
-The prosecutor reviews the investigation report, evidence, and any warrant request, and they are satisfied a crime has been committed, the prosecutor issues a warrant for prosecution.
+The prosecutor reviews the investigation report, evidence, and any warrant request, and if they are satisfied a crime has been committed, the prosecutor issues a warrant for prosecution.

 The Michigan Attorney General also handles the prosecution of election and voting-related crimes.